antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 Each package type requires its corresponding scope, or the complete admin access - `rdfm_admin_rw`.

 Refer to the [RDFM Server API Reference chapter](api.rst) for a breakdown of the scopes required for accessing each API method.

+#### Permissions

+In addition to the above, you can assign specific permissions to users for specific resources (devices, groups, packages).
+There are three types of permissions:

+* **`read`** permission – Allows listing devices, groups, and packages, as well as downloading packages.
+* **`update`** permission – Allows changing, adding, and updating groups and packages.
+* **`delete`** permission – Allows deleting groups and packages.

+Those permissions are not mutually exclusive and have no hierarchy (none of the above permissions imply or contain the other).

+Permissions to a group also apply to the devices and packages within that group.
+For example, if you assign a user an `update` permission to a group, they will also be able to update any resources within that group.
+These propagated permissions are implicit and are not stored in the RDFM Management Server.

+You can inspect the current permissions of each user using the [Permissions API](api.rst#Permissions_API).

+##### Assigning a Permission

+To assign a permission to a user, you must have the `rdfm_admin_rw` scope and you will need the following information:
+* The **ID of the user** you want to assign the permission to, which you can obtain from your OAuth2 provider’s administration panel.
+* The **ID of the resource**, which can be retrieved via:
+  * The [RDFM Manager](rdfm_manager.md) – Use the `rdfm-mgmt {devices,packages,groups} list` command to get a list of resources and their IDs.
+  * The [RDFM Server API](api.rst) – The `/api/{v2,v1}/{devices,packages,groups}` endpoints will return a list of resources and their IDs.

+Permissions can be assigned via a POST request to `/api/v1/permissions`.
+For an example of such request, see this [endpoint's documentation](api.rst#post--api-v1-permissions).

 ### API authentication using Keycloak